 1. The Slope Of Your Lot

 When building a home, it’s vital to make sure that the lot it’s built on slopes away from the foundation on all sides.
+An improper slope can cause a drainage problem, leading to water accumulation around the foundation and increasing the risk of structural issues.
 If you feel like the soil around your foundation is overly damp after each rain or watering session, or if you have doubts about whether the ground around your house actually slopes away from it, you might want to have an expert look.
 They can inspect the lot to see if it’s level and grade the soil around your home if needed.
 There are many measures that can be implemented if you find out you’re sitting on a negative slope.
 Here, too, installing an exterior drain tile system can further enhance the effectiveness of your lot’s slope in directing water away from your foundation.

 2. Roof Gutters

 When rain falls on the roof of your house and then rolls off to the sides, your gutters carry it away from the foundation into the spout.
-It’s as simple as that, but you’d be surprised at how many people neglect to clean and maintain their gutters and water spouts, which makes the rainwater overflow onto the sides of the house and directly onto the floor over your foundation.
+Proper gutter installation and regular gutter maintenance are essential to ensure your drainage system works effectively and prevents water from pooling around your foundation.

 Regular maintenance of your gutters is a crucial part of foundation drainage work to ensure water is effectively directed away from your home.
 Take some time each year to clear out your roof gutters and water spouts from any debris that can create a blockage, such as twigs, rotten leaves, or whatever else.
 Also, make sure that the spout is carrying the water sufficiently away from your home so it doesn’t end up damaging your foundation anyway.